Ms. Patricia Berry

 It is preferable that all prerequisites are completed at a four-year college for baccalaureate or post-baccalaureate students.
 However, a maximum of 60 credit hours taken at a community college prior to your third year of study toward a baccalaureate degree may be accepted.

-The undergraduate program of studies must include:
+The undergraduate program of studies must include one semester of Biochemistry and

 One year of the following introductory courses: